 Please note: The youth centres will be closed on all statutory holidays.

-at Iroquois Ridge Community Centre
+On August 21, enjoy the following at Iroquois Ridge Community Centre:

-For all ages and abilities!
-Children under 12 must be accompanied by an adult.
+*Participants must be accompanied by an adult.

 Are you a young artist between the ages of 11 and 19 looking for space to exhibit your work?
 The Youth Corridor Galleries at QEPCCC provide a platform for emerging youth artists and students in the community at large.

 We are interested in showcasing original artwork, and giving youth the opportunity to gain valuable experience in the exhibition process, to install and display their works, and even opportunities to sell their artwork.

 For more information, please contact the Recreation Assistant at QEP Youth Centre at firstname.lastname@example.org or 905-845-6601, ext.
 4681.

 Open the activity calendar or visit Active Oakville, the online drop-in program finder.